unicitynetwork/alpha/README.md

 This ensures local verifability i.e. each coin sub-ledger can be extracted from the ledger and used off-chain in the smart contract layer.

-**RandomX Hash Function **
+**RandomX Hash Function**

 To achieve genuine decentralization we use an ASIC resistance hash function called RandomX similar to Monero https://github.com/tevador/RandomX
 Nodes will automatically switch over from SHA256D on block 200,000

-**ASERT and 2 minute block time ** the Bitcoin Cash implementation of an exponential moving average approach to difficulty adjustments is implemented to theoretically always target a correction toward a 2 minute block time.
-A half-life of one hour is used.
+**ASERT and 2 minute block time**

+The Bitcoin Cash implementation of an exponential moving average approach to difficulty adjustments is implemented to theoretically always target a correction toward a 2 minute block time.
+A half-life of one hour is used i.e. If the hashing power increases/decreases dramatically the difficuly will double/half every hour until the block time adjusts back to 2 mins.

+Bitcoin Core is released under the terms of the MIT license.